It was a bird. It was a plane. And it would have been an aircrash.

 “Even as a child, I’ve always had a fear of heights,” said Bro.
 Eli during the said thanksgiving service of MCGI.

 MCGI conducts weekly thanksgivings with its Philippine headquarters: the ADD Convention Center in Apalit, Pampanga as the host venue, while other convention centers and coordinating centers across the globe are connected via internet and satellite.

 With God’s help, Bro.
 Eli Soriano overcame his fear of flying so that he could reach more souls in propagating the word of salvation around the globe.

 At a very young age, Bro.
 Eli was diagnosed with chronic nephritis, a kind of disease whereby one’s kidneys are inflamed.
 Those who have this disease are more likely to feel dizzy when subjected to heights.

-But because of the need to propagate God’s Word to all peoples, Bro.
+But because of the need to propagate God’s Word to all natinos, Bro.
 Eli braves the high skies to go to people who continuously request for Bible Expositions and Mass Indoctrinations.
 Preaching of God’s Truth is more important than anything else for the award-winning preacher.

 “This is not stupidity or foolishness, this is really sound doctrine.
-This is God’s work [and] this gives me the courage to ride airplanes,” said Bro.
+This is God’s work and this gives me the courage to ride airplanes,” said Bro.
 Eli, further articulating that even if it meant his life, this work will continue.

 Right now, MCGI holds broadcasts over various countries.
 Broadcasting over Uruguay, Canada, Europe, North and South America, there will soon be broadcasts held over in Brazil and Argentina as well.
 In Europe, The Old Path program hosted by Bro.
 Eli is being aired on Revelation TV.

 “There is a need to go to different places, because there are people waiting for our Bible Expositions.
 I believe in God’s work of saving people,” Bro.
 Eli said.